Northrop F-5: Switzerland

 The Swiss Air Force flies a total of 22 F-5E and 4 F-5F aircraft, down from a peak of 98 and 12 in 1981.
-They were chosen chiefly because of their excellent performance, suitability for the unique Swiss Air Force mission, and their relatively low maintenance cost per flight hour.
+They were chosen chiefly because of their performance, suitability for the unique Swiss Air Force mission, and their relatively low maintenance cost per flight hour.

 It had been expected these aircraft would be replaced by the Saab JAS 39 Gripen, but in May 2014, a referendum by the Swiss people decided against the purchase of the Gripens.

 For the foreseeable future, the Swiss Air Force will continue to fly its present F-5s.
 There are still plans by the Swiss Air Force and in the Swiss parliament to fly 18 F-5E and four F-5F models.
 This would also include the continued operation of the Patrouille Suisse, in F-5Es until 2018.

 In September 2020 the Swiss people voted yes in a referendum to get a replacement.
 With 50.1% to 49.9% and only 8670 votes between.

 The Swiss Air Force has decided to replace the aircraft with 36 F-35As.

 In March 2024, The Swiss Federal Office for Armaments started delivery of 22 decommissioned F-5E/F Tiger II fighter jets to the United States.
 The first aircraft was picked up by the United States Marine Corps on 18 March from Emmen Air Force Station aboard a Lockheed KC-130J transport aircraft.
 The sale, finalized in 2020, encompasses 16 single-seat F-5E and 6 twin-seat F-5F variants, along with associated ground equipment, spare parts, and logistical support for in-country storage and preparation for transport to the U.S. The total value of the sale is estimated at $32.4 million.